 This training is for people who want to learn how the climate negotiations might influence their work or their lives, from hedge fund managers to advocates for indigenous peoples’ rights or the environment.
 It is for anyone who might want to attend a COP or work with a group that tries to influence the negotiations.
 It is not intended for experienced negotiators.

-The course will be offered via Zoom.
-It will feature a mixture of lecture and discussion with experts from various backgrounds who are experienced in the negotiations.
-Lecturers represent a range of countries, political interests, and roles at the negotiations.
+The course was offered via Zoom.
+It featured a mixture of lecture and discussion with experts from various backgrounds with experience in the negotiations.
+Lecturers represented a range of countries, political interests, and roles at the negotiations.

 - Sue Biniaz, legal counsel to the U.S delegation